Borrus-sudo/ts-lib-starter/README.md

 ![Forks](https://img.shields.io/github/forks/Borrus-sudo/ts-lib-starter)

 ## 🎩 Features
-- Preconfigured git hooks to prettify your staged files and checks your commit messages using commit-lint
+- Preconfigured git hooks to prettify your staged files and check your commit messages using commit-lint.
-- Uses tsup for building files
+- Uses tsup for building files.
-- jest and ts-jest are preconfigurd too!
+- `jest` and `ts-jest` are preconfigured right out of the box!
-- Has a contributor-list github action configured by default!
+- Has a contributor-list Github action configured by default!

 ## 🎉 Contributing
 Contributions are welcome!
 Whether it is a small documentation change or a breaking feature, we welcome it!